t-tht/Bit-board/test_verification.md

 Copper is a good conductor and there is no voltage drop across it.
 The **adhesive side** of the copper tape is **conductive** as well.

 * Cable Clip
 The clip is made from **copper but plated with tin**.
-The clip is able to conduct electricity despite having the coating. allowing the clip to be used not just for **stablising the paper canvas** but also act as electrical connection points.
+The clip is able to conduct electricity despite having the coating. allowing the clip to be used not just for **securing the paper canvas** but also as an electrical connection point.

 ## Software
 ### Test 1: Custom MakeCode extension